Sheep slaughtered as Sudan protesters celebrate Bashir ouster - Journal du Cameroun

 They first demonstrated to demand the resignation of Bashir and are now insisting on a swift transfer of power from a new ruling military council to a civilian government.

-“People have been continuously protesting, They didn’t have time to celebrate after Bashir was toppled,” said Ahmed Naji, a regular at the sit-in.
+“People have been continuously protesting, They didn’t have time to celebrate after Bashir was toppled,” said Ahmed Najdih, a regular at the sit-in.

 “We also have a musical evening planned later for the day where some well-known Sudanese musicians will perform.”